Table of Contents

 1. Make sure your presence is known

 If you want to be heard, make sure you make some noise!
 What we most commonly see is that there are very little to no promotions by jewelry businesses that they will be exhibiting at a show.
 To make things worse, a large portion of these businesses do not have a presence on social media.
-As a business in 2018, it’s crucial that your jewelry business is present on at least one social media channel.
+As a business in 2018, your jewelry business must be present on at least one social media channel.

 Generally, your jewelry show organizer will have both free and paid media options you can take advantage of.
 If you’re not sure what’s provided, all you have to do is ask!